‘Land rights now’

 How was the Land Rights Act passed?

 In 1972 the Labor Party led by Gough Whitlam came to power.
 The Whitlam government set up the Aboriginal Land Rights Commission to look into how land rights could be recognised in the Northern Territory.
-In 1974 the Commission recommended that Aboriginal people in the Northern Territory should be able to claim land title if they could prove they were the traditional owners of the land.
+In 1974 the Commission recommended that First Nations peoples in the Northern Territory should be able to claim land title if they could prove they were the traditional owners of the land.
 Before the Whitlam government could create the new land rights laws, a new conservative Australian Government came to power.
-But this Coalition government, led by Malcolm Fraser, also supported Aboriginal land rights.
+But this Coalition government, led by Malcolm Fraser, also supported First Nations land rights.

 In December 1976 the Australian Parliament passed the Aboriginal Land Rights (Northern Territory) Act.
-It was the first legislation that allowed Aboriginal people to claim land title.
-Today, about 50 per cent of the Northern Territory is owned by Aboriginal communities.
+It was the first legislation that allowed First Nations peoples to claim land title.
+Today, about 50 per cent of the Northern Territory is owned by First Nations communities.

 Research task